-The Bell combines good pub food with a great range of wines and beers, all against the background of a warm country pub atmosphere.
+The Bell combines a great range of cask ales, wines and spirts and now serves Authentic Indian Cuisine for either dining in or take away, all aginst a background of a warm Cotswold country pub atmosphere.

 The Beehive pub in Cheltenham serves the best traditional ales, the finest local ciders, fresh locally-sourced produce, cooked to order and complimented by an extensive selection of wines from around the world.

 Nestling in the Cotswold village of Frampton Mansell lies the Crown Inn.
 A seventeenth century 'cider house' that is steeped in history and is, quite simply, a perfect village pub.